NBISweden/workshop-reproducible-research/docs/snakemake.md

 snakemake a_b.txt -D > summary.tsv
 ```

-The contents of `summary.tsv` is shown in the table below.
-You may want to open it in a spreadsheet like Microsoft Excel or Numbers to make it easier to read.
+The contents of `summary.tsv` is shown in the table below (scroll to see the full table).

 | output_file   | date   | rule   | version   | log-file(s)   |  input-file(s)   | shellcmd   | status   | plan   |